Copy and paste the below script into your own website or blog to embed this book.

 But I should definitely explain.
 And to explain I need to go back.
 Back to that anniversary morning, three months ago.

 Catherine Steadman is an actress and author based in London.
 She has appeared in leading roles on British and American television as well as on stage in the West End, where she has been nominated for a Laurence Olivier Award.
 She grew up in the New Forest, Hampshire, and now lives in North London with her husband and daughter.
-Steadman’s first novel, Something in the Water, was a New York Times bestseller with rights sold in over thirty territories.
-Film rights have also been sold to Reese Witherspoon’s production company, Hello Sunshine.
-Steadman’s second novel, Mr. Nobody, was published in 2020.
-The Disappearing Act is her third novel.
+Steadman’s first novel, Something in the Water, was a New York Times bestseller with rights sold in more than thirty territories.
+She is also the author of Mr. Nobody and The Disappearing Act.